foxandrewd/PSMA/README.md

 This file implements the Houseman deconvolution method for prediction of cellular proportions of Neutrophils, CD4+ T cells, CD8+ T cells, NK cells, B cells and Monocytes from whole-blood DNA methylation data

+### cellPropsFACS.txt
+This file contains the FACS-determined, experimentally measured proportions of Neutrophils, CD4+ T cells, CD8+ T cells, NK cells, B cells and Monocytes in the first 8 control samples